 These include Turn2us, which can assess your eligibility for benefits through its Turn2us benefits calculator or by phone on 0808 802 2000.
 The site Entitledto.co.uk also has a free benefits calculator which you can use to see what you qualify for.

 Alternatively, you can get help from Citizens Advice.
 You can search for your local Citizens Advice here.

 To find out more about how Pension Credit works, visit the government’s Gov.uk website here.

 Have you checked whether you’re eligible for Pension Credit, or are you already claiming it?
-If you’d like to let us know how easy or difficult you found it to apply for, you can get in touch via [email protected] or leave a comment below.
+If you’d like to let us know how easy or difficult you found it to apply for, you can join the conversation on the Rest Less community or leave a comment below.